 However many people can see results in one or two weeks when they stick to their weight loss plan.

-Sample timeline when you might see weight loss changes:
+Sample timeline when you might see weight loss changes

 The first week: During this week most people start to see a change in the scale (usually up to five pounds).
-Not major noticeable changes in your body.
+Not no major noticeable changes in your body.

 The second week: You’re likely to start seeing changes in the way your body looks and feels.
 Exercise is easier and your clothes start to feel looser.

-The third week: If you’ve been consistent in your weight loss plan this the period when you start to feel the program is successful.
+The third week: If you’ve been consistent in your weight loss plan this is the period when you start to feel the program is successful.